 Russia to be blocked from accessing UK legal advice in latest sanction

+UK to introduce new law preventing lawyers from advising Russian companies in latest sanction over Ukraine

-Justice Secretary Alex Chalk said the sanction would ‘further isolate’ Moscow on the world stage after its invasion of Ukraine.
+Justice secretary Alex Chalk says sanction would ‘further isolate’ Moscow on the world stage

 Further sanctions have been unveiled against Russia as the UK announced a ban on Kremlin-linked individuals and businesses from accessing British legal expertise.